adamtow/notecuts/docs/English.md

 #### Sharing in Dropbox
 To share your text file in Dropbox, follow these steps:

-1. In the Dropbox website, navigate to the folder containing the note.
+1. On the Dropbox website or app, navigate to the folder containing the note.
-2. Tap the Share Folder button.
+2. Tap or click the Share Folder button.
 3. Enter the name or emails of the people you want to invite to edit the file.
 4. Make sure Can Edit is selected from the access permissions drop-down menu.
 5. Tap the gear icon.
 6. Under Manage Access, select Only You from the drop-down menu so only you can add more people to the shared folder.

-> NOTE: In Dropbox, in order for people to be able to edit the file, you have to share the folder, not the file.
+> NOTE: With Dropbox, in order for people to be able to edit the file, you have to share the parent folder, not the file.

 #### Sharing in Evernote
 To share your note in Evernote, follow these steps: